-- 1. DELIVER your RV in the best condition possible. - Your RV must pass the dealer's Pre-Delivery Inspection (PDI).
-This inspection tests all systems and components. - PROVIDE an orientation to familiarize you with how to operate all systems and components of your new RV. - 3.
-REVIEW with you, and explain the provisions of the Limited Base Warranty and Limited Structural Warranty. - SEND your completed Warranty Registration and New Vehicle PDI Check List to Grand Design RV.
+- 1. DELIVER your RV in the best condition possible.
+Your RV must pass the dealer's Pre-Delivery Inspection (PDI).
+This inspection tests all systems and components. - 2.
+PROVIDE an orientation to familiarize you with how to operate all systems and components of your new RV. - 3.
+REVIEW with you, and explain the provisions of the Limited Base Warranty and Limited Structural Warranty. - 4.
+SEND your completed Warranty Registration and New Vehicle PDI Check List to Grand Design RV.
 Your registration form is required within 30 days of the delivery date to activate your warranty coverage. - 5.
 ENSURE that you receive a complete Owner Information Package.
 Assist you with all component manufacturer warranty registrations (ie, locating the model and serial numbers of components as needed). - EXPLAIN how to obtain local and out-of-town service for your RV, and its (separately warranted) components, including repairs NOT under warranty. - 7.
 SERVICE all Grand Design RV products.

-are activated only AFTER Grand Design RV receives a completed (signed & dated) warranty registration form from your dealer.
+The Limited Base Warranty and the Limited Structural Warranty are activated only AFTER Grand Design RV receives a completed (signed & dated) warranty registration form from your dealer.